Skip to content

 Emigrating as a pensioner

-Even if the German pension scheme gives you a free hand, your choice of retirement country will affect the amount of your state pension.
-If you live outside the eurozone, you will have to pay conversion fees and exchange rate losses.
-You may also have to pay fees for transferring money abroad.
-Consider carefully whether transferring your pension to a German account that you can use abroad makes more sense.
-However, if you want to open an account in Germany, banks usually require you to be a German resident.
-Therefore, opening an account in Germany is advisable before you move.
+Even if German pension insurance gives you a free hand, your choice of pension country will affect the amount of your state pension.
+If you live outside the euro zone, you will have to expect conversion fees and exchange rate losses .
+There may also be charges for transfers abroad.
+You should therefore consider carefully whether it makes more sense to transfer your pension to a German account that you can also use abroad.
+However, if you want to open an account in Germany, the banks usually require you to be resident in Germany.
+It is therefore advisable to open an account in Germany before you move.

-It would help if you informed your pension and health insurance companies at least three months before you move, giving them your new address, contact details, and bank details.
-It is also a good idea to find out about account options in the country of your choice, especially the costs and fees involved.
+It is important that you inform the pension and health insurance companies at least three months before your move and provide your new address, contact details and bank details.
+It is also advisable to find out in advance about the possibilities of a bank account in the country of your choice, especially the associated costs and fees.

-It is also essential to know that most expatriate pensions are paid in European Union countries such as Spain, France, and Switzerland.
-These countries all have a double taxation agreement with Germany, which will affect the amount of tax you pay on your pension.
-It is crucial to find out about the tax implications in your destination country before you move and make sure you can meet your tax obligations.
+It is also important to know that most pensions are paid abroad to countries in the European Union such as Spain, France and Switzerland.
+These countries all have a double taxation agreement with Germany, which is decisive for the amount of tax on your pension.
+It is important to find out about the tax implications in your destination country before you move and ensure that you can meet your tax obligations.

 What is a double taxation treatment for pensions?

-A double taxation agreement (DTA) is an agreement between two countries that regulates the taxation of income and assets to ensure that a person is not taxed on the same income or assets in both their home country and abroad.
+A double taxation agreement (DTA) is an agreement between two countries that regulates the taxation of income and assets in order to prevent a person from being taxed on the same income or assets both in their home country and abroad.

-Whether Germany can tax your pension depends on your current country of residence.
-If there is a treaty between your country of residence and Germany to avoid double taxation (a so-called double taxation treaty), Germany may be prevented from taxing your pension.
+Whether Germany is allowed to tax your pension depends on which country you now live in.
+If there is an agreement between your country of residence and Germany to avoid double taxation (so-called double taxation agreement), Germany may not be allowed to tax your pension.
 In this case, the tax rate of your new country of residence will apply.

-If both countries are allowed to tax, the double taxation treaty also regulates how your country of residence can avoid double taxation.
-Depending on which double taxation treaty applies, there are two ways to avoid double taxation: Your German pension is exempt from tax in your country of residence, or your country of residence must credit the German tax against the tax payable abroad.
+If both countries have a right of taxation, the double taxation agreement also regulates how your country of residence can avoid double taxation.
+Depending on the double taxation agreement, there are two ways to avoid double taxation: Either the German pension is tax-free in your country of residence or your country of residence must offset the German tax against the tax payable abroad.

 Which countries do retired people prefer to relocate to?